 This fictitious conversation is based in the city of Hopolabad.
-The city of Hopolabad is a business hub of the country and has thriving businesses in the manufacturing and service sectors.
-Mipolabad is a mining hub situated to the west of Hopolabad and Buradabad is a recycling hub which is located to its east.
+The city of Hopolabad is a business hub and has thriving businesses in the manufacturing and service sectors.
+Hopolabad shares it borders with Buradabad in the east and Mipolabad on the west.
+Buradabad is a recycling hub and is dotted with formal recycling industries as well as informal (kabadis in local parlance) shops that extract material from waste.
 The city is surrounded on the northern and southern sides by agricultural farmland.
 Hopolabad has a domestic product of INR 72,000 crores annually and has a PPP of INR 7,20,000 (high income population).
-It has a population of 1 million people (big metropolis).
+It has a population of 10lakh people (big metropolis).
 The city is dotted with apartment complexes, malls and office buildings in the eastern and central areas.
 The western part of the city is a manufacturing hub for electronic items and vehicles.
 Buradabad, which is located to the east of Hopolabad, is a recycling hub and is dotted with formal recycling industries as well as informal (kabadis in local parlance) shops which extract material from waste.

 The Blue river flows from Buradabad through the city of Hopolabad and then into Mipolabad.
 Over the last 15 years, the river flow has almost stagnated which has caused floods in these 3 cities in the rainy season.